Sean2411/Cycle-Time/readme.md

-This is a web application project for predicting the best service provider for clients.
+This is a web application project for helping the client to select the suitable products providers and refill the products automatically.

 Created by Sean Lu, Jet Liu, and Yi Wang.